almatkai/messenger-back/docs/usage/configuration/config_documentation.md

 Note that the patterns match against fully qualified IDs, e.g. against `@alice:example.com`, `#room:example.com` and `!abcdefghijk:example.com` instead of `alice`, `room` and `abcedgghijk`.

-_Changed in Synapse 1.126.0: The default was changed to deny publishing to the room list by default_

 Example configuration: